 We have several options for making successful head shots.
 We can photograph you in a natural background setting at your location for dynamic looking portraits; photograph you on actual backgrounds that we use both in the studio and on location; or for a more contemporary look, we can place you in one of our custom made backgrounds for an additional cost.

 How to Make Your Business Portrait Successful

 Solid colors photograph best, and most people look good in mid-tones like green, blue, brown, and even the right shade of red on women works well and portrays power.
-Avoid colors that approximate your flesh tones such as white, beige, tan, very pale peach, pink, orange, yellow and gray as these colors will make you look washed out.
-Darker skin tones will have too much contrast.
+Avoid colors like as white, beige, tan, very pale peach, pink, orange, yellow and gray because these colors may make you look washed out.
+People with darker skin tones should not wear light colors like white because of too much contrast.
 Avoid busy patterns, tweeds or plaids (they appear to move in digital format) and avoid deep, plunging necklines.

 Jewelry can be a great accessory, but should not cause shine when using flash photography, or distract from your face.
 Less is usually more.
 Necklaces look best when they are shorter and mimic the general neckline of your blouse.